byu-oit/UAPI-Specification/UAPI and Domain Services.md

 ![Figure 1](./images/direct-domain-access.jpeg "Figure 1")

 Consider the above example.
-Domain A provides APIs to domains B and C and consumes APIs from domains D and E. If domain A chooses to define a unique API specification domains B and C must implement an ACL for all interactions with domain A in order to isolate itself from the model and interaction requirements of domain A. Domain A must also implement ACLs for all interactions with D and E for the same reason.
+Domain A provides APIs to domains B and C and consumes APIs from domains D and E. If domain A chooses to define a unique API specification domains B and C must implement an ACL for all interactions with domain A in order to isolate themselves from the model and interaction requirements of domain A. Domain A must also implement ACLs for all interactions with D and E for the same reason.
 Any changes domain A needs to make to the services it provides must be coordinated with domains B and C so those domains can change their corresponding ACLs.
 Domain A must also respond to any changes D and E make to the APIs it is consuming.

 ![Figure 2](./images/UAPI-access.jpeg "Figure 2")